empowerID/empowernow_docs/marketing_plan/investor_pitch10.md

 - **Team:** Distributed leadership, 12+ year average tenure

 ### **Technical Breakthrough**
-**CRUD Service** turns any API into a governed agent tool instantly.
+**Orchestration Service** turns any API into a governed agent tool instantly.
 Combined with our enforcement stack (Gateway + PDP + Shield) and cryptographic receipts, we deliver complete cross-platform agent governance.

 ### **Traction**
 - [If verifiable: 3 Fortune 500 POCs at 90% software model]